xuux12/AWS-Data-Pipeline/README.md

 It uses fully managed AWS services to build a serverless, scalable, and automated data analytics workflow.

-# 🚦 Copenhagen Traffic Jam Analysis (AWS Data Pipeline)
+# 🚦 Copenhagen Traffic Jam Analysis.

 This project analyzes 7 days of traffic data in Copenhagen using an end-to-end AWS data engineering pipeline.